meatless-exe/meatless-exe.github.io/pages/crypt/rules.md

----
-layout: post
-title: CRYPT 3E
-tags: crypt, rules, elfgame

----

-# CRYPT 3e times the charm
+# 3e times the charm
 by meats

 FOR LUDOMECHANICAL MACHINATIONS WITH FRIENDS AND STRANGERS

 > A good idea is something that does not solve just one single problem, but rather can solve multiple problems at once. - Shigeru Miyamato

 > Comparison is faster than addition is faster than subtraction is faster than multiplication.
-Never default to division
+Division sucks

 > The rule is: can this prose be bullet points?
 Can the bullet points be a table?
 Can the table be a diagram?
 Can the diagram be a map?
 Can the map be an illustration? - Sean McCoy